 The Pension Fund is maintained at a level to meet the Council's long-term liability for pension benefits.
-In the year to 31 March 2024, the value of the Fund's net assets increased to £1,055.8m, largely due to the increase in the market value of investments.
-The Fund's investment performance for the year was 11.6%, while the Fund's liabilities increased to £1,139m.
+In the year to 31 March 2025, the value of the Fund's net assets increased to £1,076.8m, largely due to the increase in the market value of investments.
+The Fund's investment performance for the year was 3.1% while the Fund's liabilities increased to £820m.
+This is an estimate based on a roll-forward of data from the 2022 valuation.

-The financial statements include the relevant pension costs and provisions required to reflect the pension accounting arrangements under the International Accounting Standards (IAS19).
-This shows the proportion of the Pension Fund's assets and liabilities which relate to the Council as an employer.
-For balance sheet purposes, the Council's estimated liabilities for retirement benefits exceeded the assets in the relevant funds by £110m as at 31st March 2024.
-This is £68m less than the net liabilities of £178m twelve months earlier, reflecting investment returns and the increase in the discount rate applied to the value of future pension liabilities (see note 5.40.5).
+The financial statements include the council's share of the pension net asset measured on a basis which adheres to the International Accounting Standards (IAS19).
+For balance sheet purposes, the Council's estimated liabilities for retirement benefits exceeded the assets in the relevant funds by £61m as at 31st March 2025.
+This is £49m less than the net liabilities of £110m twelve months earlier, reflecting some increase in investment returns (increase in assets) but the largest increase is due to a fall in liabilities due to demographic changes and an increase in the discount rate used (see note 5.40.5).

 The Pension Fund is required to have sufficient funds available to meet its pension liabilities when they fall due.
 To achieve this, an actuarial valuation of the Fund is carried out every three years.
 As part of that valuation, the level of employer contributions is fixed for the next three years, and it is the level of those contributions which impacts on the Council's budget and hence on the council tax.
 The current strategy is to achieve 100% funding over 20 years and to provide stability in employer contribution rates by limiting increases over a period of time.
 At the last valuation, carried out in March 2022, the fund was assessed as being 96% funded, corresponding to a shortfall of £39m.
-The Council's contribution rate for the financial year 2023-24 was 16% of pensionable pay plus £6m, which equated to approximately 23% of pensionable pay.
+The Council's contribution rate for the financial year 2024-25 was 16% of pensionable pay plus £6m, which equated to approximately 23% of pensionable pay.